Skip to main content

 Using Git you need to:

-Once reviewed and merged you need to draft a new release with the latest code.
+Once reviewed and merged you need to check for any renovate PRs and merge these in where no breaking changes are contained.
+Then draft a new release with the latest code.
 You can find steps here on how to draft a release

 Non-Production Patching